product

 [sFlow] #configure terminal /* コンフィグレーションモードに移行 */ (config)#feature sflow /* システムで sFlow エージェントを有効化 */ (config)#sflow collector 192.168.0.235 port 6343 receiver-time-out 0 max-datagram-size 512 /* sFlow コレクターの設定 */ (config)#interface ce50 /* インターフェースコンフィグレーションモードに移行 */ (config-if)#sflow poll-interval 5 /* sFlow カウンターのポーリング間隔を設定 */ (config-if)#sflow sampling-rate 1024 direction ingress max-header-size 200 /* sFlow サンプリング周期を設定 */ (config-if)#sflow enable /* 該当インターフェースでsFlow エージェント機能を有効化 */

-SolarWinds also has a function to periodically detect devices in the network according to the created inventory and automatically add them to the monitoring target, simplifying the setup.
+SolarWinds also has the ability to periodically discover devices within the network based on the inventory you create and automatically add them to the monitoring targets, simplifying setup.

 equipment traffic flow

-In this example, the traffic flow of each interface sent and received by the white Box switch is visualized in real time in chronological order.
-It is possible to switch the display contents of the dashboard by filtering with the following conditions.
+In this example, the traffic volume of each interface sent and received by the white Box switch is visualized in real time in chronological order.

 ・Packet protocol specification